Top Hanoi Must-Try Dishes and Best Places to Eat in Hanoi Old Quarter

 Set your mood for the day with a typicalHanoian breakfast: Xoi.
 Xoi or Vietnamese sticky rice can easily be found anywhere, from street vendors to classy restaurants.

-To make Xoi, the glutinous rice is steamed, sometimes together with other cereals such as peanuts, mung beans, black beans, and sesame seeds.
-There are many variations of this Vietnamese staple.
+To make Xoi, glutinous rice is steamed, sometimes together with other cereals such as peanuts, mung beans, black beans, and sesame seeds.
+There are many variations of this Vietnamese culinary staple.
 The dish can be served just with plain sticky rice, or together with other side dishes, such as pork, eggs, sausage,...

 Xoi Gac (Steamed momordica sweet rice), Xoi Xeo (Sticky rice with mung beans and crispy fried shallots), Xoi Lac (Sticky rice with peanuts), and Xoi Man (Sticky rice with assorted meat) are among the most chosen types of Vietnamese sticky rice for breakfast.